pakchuk/python-project-lvl1/README.md

 # Discription
 "hexlet-code" is a python package realizes a set of 5 CLI games.

-Present repository is a trainig python-package (student's training project on online educational platform hexlet.io).
+Present repository is a training python-package (student's training project on online educational platform hexlet.io).

 author: Pavel Kalenchuk